gabsens/CSGO-External-Multihack-for-MacOS/README.md

 - No recoil
 - Aimbot

-This project has been abandonned since September 2016.
+This project has been abandoned since September 2016.
 Do not expect anything to still work today.

 # Special thanks go to:
 - *iseekwonderful* for his major contribution to the MacOS cheating scene